thambley/activeadmin-xls/README.md

 gem 'activeadmin-xls', '~>2.0.0'
 ```

-For Active Admin 1.0, you will also have to update config/initializers/active_admin.rb.
+For Active Admin 1.0 and above, you will also have to update config/initializers/active_admin.rb.
 Update the download\_links setting to include xls:

 ```ruby
 config.download_links = %i[csv xml json xls]